 The Commission is composed of a Chair, appointed by the President and confirmed by the Senate, and two Associate Commissioners appointed by the Secretary of the Interior after a public notice and comment period.
 The Commission selects a Vice Chair by majority vote.
-IGRA established the NIGC as a bipartisan agency, permitting only two of the three Commissioners to be from the same political party.
+IGRA established NIGC as a bipartisan agency, permitting only two of the three Commissioners to be from the same political party.
 In addition, at least two members of the Commission must be enrolled tribal members.
-The NIGC's organizational structure is composed of two main branches, the Office of General Counsel which handles legal affairs, and the Office of the Chief of Staff, which manages day-to-day activities and includes the Division of Compliance, Division of Finance, Division of Public Affairs, and the Division of Technology.
+NIGC's organizational structure is composed of two main branches, the Office of General Counsel which handles legal affairs, and the Office of the Chief of Staff, which manages day-to-day activities and includes the Division of Compliance, Division of Finance, Division of Public Affairs, and the Division of Technology.

-The Commission provides Federal oversight to more than 520 tribally licensed gaming establishments on Indian land in 29 states.
+The Commission provides Federal oversight to more than 520 tribally licensed gaming establishments on Indian lands in 29 states.
 The Commission maintains its headquarters in Washington, DC and has eight regional offices.
-The Commission had a combined staff of 116 full-time employees as of the end of 2022.
-Approximately half of the Commission staff is assigned to headquarters in Washington, DC, with the remaining staff assigned to regional offices located in Portland, Oregon; Sacramento, California; Phoenix, Arizona; St. Paul, Minnesota; Rapid City, South Dakota; Tulsa, Oklahoma; Washington, DC; and Oklahoma City, Oklahoma.
+Approximately half of the Commission staff is assigned to headquarters in Washington, DC, with the remaining staff working remotely or assigned to regional offices located in Portland, Oregon; Sacramento, California; Phoenix, Arizona; St. Paul, Minnesota; Rapid City, South Dakota; Tulsa, Oklahoma; and Oklahoma City, Oklahoma.